universe-builders/universe-builders.github.io/void-survivors/design-direction.md

 🔓 Modes of playing that allow low-skilled players and high-skilled players.\
 🔓 Modes of playing that allow for players to be support focused opposed to combat focused.\
 🔓 Low download requirements for low bandwidth tolerance.\
-🔓 Consideration for individuals with visual and movement impairments.
+🔓 Consideration for individuals with visual and movement impairments.\
+🔓 The mechanics and themes should be appropriate for players PG+.

 ### 🏘️ Community Engageable
 The game should allow communities to easily engage with it and allows them to strengthen bonds through shared experiences and stories.